MicrosoftDocs/nav-content/dynamics-nav-app/across-how-use-financials-data-source-powerbi.md

 ---
-title: Make a Power BI data source with your Financials
+title: Make a Power BI data source with your Dynamics NAV
-description: You can make your Financials data available as a data source in Power BI and build powerful reports of the state of your business.
+description: You can make your Dynamics NAV data available as a data source in Power BI and build powerful reports of the state of your business.
 author: edupont04

 ms.service: dynamics365-financials